Leopard Society: Liberia

 In a criminal trial in the 1900s, a member of the Leopard Society confessed that he had been present when a girl donated by another member of the society had been murdered and that he had eaten of her flesh.
 In this case, the victim was a purchased slave, not a relative of the donor.
 The child was killed and beheaded by her owner, who then divided the corpse into four parts by cutting it "down the centre and across the middle".
 The flesh was cooked and eaten by the members of the society; some who had not been able to be present during the ceremony also received their parts and ate them later.

 In another trial a few years later, a man stated that another member of the society had volunteered his niece for sacrifice.
 After the girl had been stabbed to death with a large knife and cut into pieces, all her flesh was roasted over an open fire and eaten by members of the society, including the witness.
 The most important members could choose their preferred parts, while the others had to be satisfied with the remainders.
 Everything was eaten, including the edible organs; only the girl's bones and skull, picked clean of all flesh, were left behind when the feast was finished.
 Due to this testimony and other evidence, the girl's uncle was found guilty of murder and later executed.
-Other trials showed similar patterns of men volunteering dependents, often relatives, for sacrifice and consumption.
+Other trials showed similar patterns of men volunteering dependants, often relatives, for sacrifice and consumption.
 While all members of the society seem to have been adult men, the eaten victims were usually "young boys and girls".